johnstongrant/Tech-Demo-TailwindCSS/README.md

 Welcome to team Patches' tech demo!
 Today we will be walking you through a CSS library called Tailwind.
 We wanted to share this library with you before getting into the weeds with project 2 to provide a framework that will make developing your app front-end swift and simple.

 By the end of this tutorial, you will have some of the basic stepping stones for working within a React/Tailwind framework.
-We will also provide some useful links for you dive deeper into Tailwind CSS if you choose.
+We will also provide some useful links for you to dive deeper into Tailwind CSS if you choose.

 This repo serves as a skeleton react-app that you can pull down to follow the next steps and actively learn Tailwind.

 ## Why Use a CSS Framework

 Frameworks like Tailwind provide ready-to-use CSS classes that allow you to easily implement your web app's layout and style common components without having to reinvent the wheel.
 This not only saves time, but also promotes reusability.
 Dev teams often use CSS frameworks to avoid duplication of CSS styles, maintain consistent user interfaces, and provide a common style naming schema that makes large-scale development more navigable.
-Open source frameworks such as Tailwind also come with the benefit of having established documentation and a large userbase which can be helpful when troubleshooting and searching for inspiration.
+Open source frameworks such as Tailwind also come with the benefit of having established documentation and a large user base which can be helpful when troubleshooting and searching for inspiration.

 While there are [many CSS frameworks](https://github.com/troxler/awesome-css-frameworks) to choose from, each with their own benefits, Tailwind has [soared in popularity](https://ossinsight.io/collections/css-framework/) over the last several years.